 The Difference Between Memory and Storage

-There’s also storage: a hard disk drive or solid state drive where data is recorded and can stay indefinitely, to be recalled as necessary.
-That might be a tax return, a poem in a word processor, or an email.
-By comparison, RAM is volatile — the information that’s put in there disappears when the power is turned off or when the computer is reset.
-Stuff written to disk stays there permanently until it’s erased, or until the storage medium fails (more on that later).
+RAM is volatile, meaning the information that’s put in there disappears when the power is turned off or when the computer is reset.
+Storage is different—it’s persistent.
+Data stays written on the disk until it’s erased or until the storage medium fails (more on that later).

-RAM stands for Random Access Memory.
 The data stored in RAM can be accessed almost instantly regardless of where in memory it is stored, so it’s very fast—milliseconds fast.
-RAM has a very fast path to the computer’s CPU, or central processing unit, the brain of the computer that does most of the work.
+DDR4 RAM, one of the newer types of RAM technology, is capable of a peak transfer rate of 19200 MB/s!
+RAM has a very fast path to the computer’s CPU (i.e., central processing unit), the brain of the computer that does most of the work.

-If your computer is older and upgradable, putting in more RAM helps it load and use more apps, more documents, and larger files without slowing down and having to swap that data to disk, which we’ll cover below.
+If your computer is older and upgradable, putting in more RAM can improve performance.
+Specifically, more RAM makes it possible for you to use more apps, documents, and larger files at the same time.

-Computers need some form of non-volatile storage.
-That’s a place data can stay even when the computer isn’t being used and is turned off, so you don’t have to reload and re-enter everything each time you use the computer.
+Computers need some form of non-volatile storage—a place where data can stay even when the computer is turned off, so you don’t have to reload and re-enter everything each time you use the computer.
 That’s the point of having storage in addition to RAM.

-Storage for the vast majority of computers in use today consists of a drive, either a hard drive or a solid state drive.
-Drives can provide a lot of space that can be used to store applications, documents, data and all the other stuff you need to get your work done (and your computer needs to operate).
+Storage for the vast majority of computers in use today consists of a drive, either an HDD or an SSD.
+Drives can provide a lot of space that can be used to store applications, documents, data, and all the other stuff you need to get your work done (and your computer needs to operate).

-No matter what type of drive you have, storage is almost always slower than RAM.
+In general, storage tends to be slower than RAM.
 Hard disk drives are mechanical devices, so they can’t access information nearly as quickly as memory does.
-And storage devices in most personal computers use an interface called Serial ATA (SATA), which affects the speed at which data can move between the drive and the CPU.
+In most personal computers, storage uses an interface called Serial ATA (SATA), which is slower than RAM.

 SSDs are much faster than hard drives since they use integrated circuits.
 SSDs use a special type of memory circuitry called non-volatile RAM (NVRAM) to store data, so everything stays in place even when the computer is turned off.

-Even though SSDs use memory chips instead of a mechanical platter that has to be read sequentially, they’re still slower than the computer’s RAM.
-That’s partly because of the performance of the memory chips that are being used, and partly also because of the bottleneck created by the interface that connects the storage device to the computer – it’s not nearly as fast as the interface RAM uses.
+Even though SSDs use memory chips instead of a mechanical platter that has to be read sequentially, they’re still slower than RAM.
+There are two reasons for that difference in speed.
+First, the memory chips in SSDs are slower than those in RAM.
+Second, there is a bottleneck created by the interface that connects the storage device to the computer.
+RAM, in comparison, has a much faster interface.

 How RAM and Storage Affect Your Computer’s Performance

 Besides RAM, the most serious bottleneck to improving performance in your computer can be your storage.
-Even with plenty of RAM installed, computers need to write information and read it from the storage system — the hard drive or the SSD.
+Even with plenty of RAM installed, computers need to read and write information from the storage system (i.e., the hard drive or the SSD).

 Hard drives come in different speeds and sizes.
-Many operate at 5400 RPM (their central axes turn at 5400 revolutions per minute).
-You’ll see snappier performance if you can get a 7200 RPM drive, and some specialized operating environments even call for 10,000 RPM drives.
-Faster drives cost more, are louder and use more power, but they exist as options.
+Many operate at 5400 RPM (i.e., their central axes turn at 5400 revolutions per minute).
+You’ll see quicker performance with a 7200 RPM drive.
+In some cases, you might even decide to use a 10,000 RPM drive.
+Faster drives cost more, are louder, and use more power, but they may be a good option.

 New disk technologies enable hard drives to be bigger and faster.
-These technologies include filling the drive with helium instead of air to reduce disk platter friction, and using heat or microwaves to improve disk density, such as with HAMR (Heat-Assisted Magnetic Recording) and MAMR (Microwave-Assisted Magnetic Recording).
+These technologies include filling the drive with helium instead of air to reduce disk platter friction and using heat or microwaves to improve disk density, such as with heat-assisted magnetic recording (HAMR) drives and microwave-assisted magnetic recording (MAMR) drives.

 Adding More Disk Storage

 As a user’s disk storage needs increase, typically they will look to larger drives to store more data.
-The first step might be to replace an existing drive with a larger, faster drive, or, if space permits, to add a second drive.
-A common strategy to improve performance is to use an SSD for the operating system and applications, and a larger HDD for data if the SSD can’t hold both.
+The first step might be to replace an existing drive with a larger, faster drive.
+Or you might decide to install a second drive.
+One approach is to use different drives for different purposes.
+For example, use an SSD for the operating system and then store your business videos on a larger SSD.

 If more storage space is needed, an external drive can be added, most often using USB or Thunderbolt to connect to the computer.
-This can be a single or multiple drive and might use a data storage virtualization technology such as RAID to protect the data.
+This can be a single drive or multiple drives and might use a data storage virtualization technology such as RAID to protect the data.

 If you have really large amounts of data, or simply wish to make it easy to share data with others in your location or elsewhere, you likely will turn to network-attached storage (NAS).
-A NAS device holds multiple drives, typically uses a data virtualization technology such as RAID, and is accessible to anyone on your local network, and, if you wish, on the internet, as well.
+A NAS device can hold multiple drives, typically uses a data virtualization technology such as RAID, and is accessible to anyone on your local network and—if you wish—on the internet, as well.
 NAS devices can offer a great deal of storage and other services that typically have been offered only by dedicated network servers in the past.